 Rovaniemi Lapland, Finland Travel Guide

 The official home of Santa Claus, situated right on the Arctic Circle, approximately 8 kilometers (5 miles) north of Rovaniemi city center.
-It is a magical place where Christmas cheer thrives year-round.
+It is a wondrous place where Christmas cheer thrives year-round.
 The village features Santa's Office, Santa's Main Post Office, numerous souvenir shops, cafes, and various activity providers.

-AN iconic cable-stayed bridge spanning the Kemijoki River.
+A timeless cable-stayed bridge spanning the Kemijoki River.
 Famous for its two flame-like structures symbolizing lumberjack torches.

 Designed by Erkki Salmela, embodying local industrial history.